vilyapilya/RideReady-Terms-of-Service/README.md

 ## 6. Limitation of Liability
 - The App is provided **“as is”** without warranties of any kind.
 - We are not responsible for accidents, injuries, or damages related to horseback riding or lessons scheduled through the App.
+- We are not resposible for
 - Our liability is limited to the maximum extent permitted by law.

 ---